rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 In addition to the predicate `a -> Bool`, we require a second function `a -> b`, which we could apply to each element `a` at which the predicate holds.

-Even though that would work, it might be slightly inconvenient to use (e.g. we need to access the same element `a` twice), and confusing to understand (we have two functions as parameters).
+Even though that would work, it might be inconvenient to use (e.g. `magic` needs to access the same element `a` twice, first to check and then to map), and confusing to understand (we have two functions as parameters).

 Still, we have made some more progress.

-What if we could collapse `a -> Bool` and `a -> b` into a single function while preserving their semantics?
-It turns out that we can!
-But how?
+What if we could collapse `a -> Bool` and `a -> b` into a single and simpler function while preserving their semantics?
+Turns out that we can!

 > The function we want must be able to tell whether an element of type `a` should be "kept" (or be "thrown out").
 >